How to Boost Smart Contract Security and Mitigate Risks in DeFi

 - Code vulnerability.
 Simple coding mistakes can lead to pretty serious losses if a team hasn’t checked smart contracts before deployment or neglected security audits.

 - Smart contract logic.
 Occasionally, some inexperienced developers or auditors might miss the lack of logic in the whole smart contract and its underlying processes.
-For this reason, we believe that the knowledge of business processes and traditional financial instruments is a must while dealing with DeFi.
+For this reason, we believe that the best practices for smart contract security must include a profound knowledge of business processes and traditional financial instruments.

 - Access control.
 If smart contract access control is implemented inefficiently or not at all, hackers could gain privileged access to a smart contract and exploit value to their advantage.